-- Does each sales rep have an equal opportunity to hit quota?
+- Does each sales rep have an equal opportunity to hit quota in their assigned territory?

-- What geo-based factors help to identify your ideal customer profile?
+- What geo-based factors help to identify our ideal customer profile?

-- Do you have the coverage and capacity needed to service the territory?
+- Do you have the coverage and capacity needed to cover the territory?

 - Do our incentives drive the right sales behaviors to hit our revenue targets?

 - Is our pay mix competitive in the industry?